History

 This industry with its rich tradition in (West) Flanders, with Marie Thumas as its flagship, had to restructure in the nineteen eighties.
 In West Flanders their place was taken by the new frozen vegetable sector.
 Even today the vegetable preserve sector remains active in the Kempen and Limburg, where new products are also developed in addition to the traditional vegetable preserves.

 Since 2008 the fruit and vegetable cutting plants have also joined Vegebe.
-This still very young sector consists predominantly of family SMEs with agricultural roots, who offer a reply to consumer demand for fresh convenience products.
+This sector consists predominantly of family SMEs with agricultural roots, who offer a reply to consumer demand for fresh convenience products.
 For the cutting plants, that work with a shorter retention period of their end product, it is the domestic market that is above all important.
 Convenience is the buzz word for both the retail and catering sector for this young product, which is on the up and up.

 New emphasis